 Let’s Encrypt offers free domain-validated (DV) single-domain SSL certificates, which are ideal for almost every website.
 In most cases two Let’s Encrypt certificates need to be ordered for a single site; one for WWW and one for non-WWW.

-Ordering a Let’s Encrypt certificate replaces any existing certificates for that domain (RapidSSL or 3rd-party).
+Ordering a Let’s Encrypt certificate replaces any existing certificates on WP Engine for that domain (RapidSSL or 3rd-party).

 WP Engine offers wildcard domain-validated (DV) certificates from RapidSSL.
 You only need this type of certificate if you want to cover your root domain AND all subdomains with a single certificate.